Bernard-A/IoTRoam-Tutorial/End-Device.md

 ## Hardware Setup

-We are using Multitech mDoT (https://www.multitech.com/brands/multiconnect-mdot).
-The mDot is fixed to the Micro Developer Kit (https://www.multitech.com/brands/micro-mdot-devkit).
+We are using [Multitech mDoT].
+The mDot is fixed to the [Micro Developer Kit].
 One has to connect the LoRa Antenna to mDot.
 Then connect a USB wire to the Micro developer Kit as shown in the Figure 1:

 <p align="center">